-Steven Murdoch: I received the phish email through my UCL email address.
+Steven Murdoch: I [spotted] a phishing email that I received through my UCL email address.
 I get a number of phishing emails -- as does everyone else at UCL -- and even more are blocked by the email security system.
 But this one was somewhat personalized -- the initial email was asking if I was available.

 I was curious to see what would happen if I responded, and I wanted to know exactly how the criminal would try to get money out of me.
 I also wanted to see whether I could find out the capability of that attacker and protect other people at UCL, so I later posted a thread on Twitter detailing the conversation.

 Today my Head of Department emailed me about something.
 It sounded urgent, though it's odd he switched to using a Gmail address [thread] pic.twitter.com/w1eyNMit9Z— Steven Murdoch (@sjmurdoch) January 14, 2020

 After the initial email from my head of department, Steve, I immediately tried phoning him, just in case it was actually an email from him.
 I couldn't get through, so I emailed his staff to notify the department what was happening and to encourage people not to respond.
 At that point, I thought the main threat was mitigated, but I decided to continue the conversation to see what would happen, so I replied.
 My goal was to get the attacker to say something incriminating, which I could pass on to Google security who could investigate the account.
 Eventually they did -- the criminal tried to get me to buy some gift cards.